parafovea/fovea/docs/docs/concepts/docker-profiles.md

 - SGLang inference engine (optimized for VLMs and LLMs)
 - vLLM fallback inference engine
 - All object detection models (YOLO variants)
-- All tracking models (SAMURAI, SAM2Long, ByteTrack)
+- All tracking models (SAMURAI, SAM2Long, SAM2.1, YOLO11n-seg)
 - Longer build times but better performance

 ## When to Use Each Mode